The Young Ones (TV series): Home media

 Both series of The Young Ones have both been released on DVD individually and in a special edition boxset in both regions 2 and 4.
-Region 1 has two boxsets, one being just series 1 & 2, the other being series 1 & 2 special edition.
+Region 1 has two boxsets, one with certain sequences removed due to licensing issues, the other uncut.
 The entire series is also available for download on iTunes.
-The series will be released on Blu-ray on 28 November 2022.
+The series was released on Blu-ray on 28 November 2022 in region B.

 The original VHS releases were in a set of 4, each tape containing 3 episodes.
 The Series 1 and 2 DVDs are rated 15 and three of the VHS releases were rated PG.
 There were also complete series 1 and complete series 2 VHS releases.

-In March 2022 the series was added to BBC Iplayer.
+In March 2022 the series was added to BBC iPlayer.
 The episodes are the 30-minute '90s edits.

 Video game

 The Young Ones is a 1986 video game based on the British comedy television series of the same name.

 The game takes place in the students' home.
 The player can choose to play as either Mike, Neil, Vyvyan or Rick to explore the house and enter different rooms.
 The other characters become computer-controlled players.
 All characters can move around the house, pick up and drop objects, as well as break and fix things.
 The characters often talk, giving the player clues as to what the character is intended to do.

 The aim of the game is to try and move out of the house with all the character's belongings in the shortest time possible.
 This is not so easy, because these possessions are typically not in their preferred condition, or are hidden around the house, and players need various tools to get to them.
 The other characters will move around the house, behaving in-character, occasionally moving around or further damaging the possessions—making the task harder.

 The game was published by Orpheus Software, based in Hatley St George in Bedfordshire.
 The Young Ones characters were licensed from the owners of the BBC TV series, Rik Mayall, Ben Elton and Lise Mayer.

 Due to difficulty in licensing the original series music from the BBC, an alternative music sound track was commissioned to sound similar to the original theme.
 Over 10,000 copies of the game were sold, mainly through Boots stores, Woolworths, and independent computer stores.
 Due to obscure bugs in the software, it was impossible to solve the game, although few users realised this at the time.
 Orpheus ceased trading before the problems could be remedied.